 Why a corporate travel alcohol policy is so essential

-It’s a question all companies will have to ask themselves when starting to send employees on business travel: should alcohol be included in travel expenses?
-For many employees, it’s considered standard.
-Plenty of meetings with potential clients include a glass of wine during a dinner out.
-But, a growing number of companies don’t consider alcohol to be an essential part of doing business.
+It's a question all companies will have to ask themselves when starting to send employees on business travel: should alcohol be included in travel expenses?
+For many employees, it's considered standard.
+Plenty of meetings with potential clients include a business lunch or dinner with a glass of wine.
+But, a growing number of companies don't consider alcohol to be an essential part of doing business.

 What to include in the policy?

-Below, you’ll find a breakdown of the essential things to clarify and add to a corporate alcohol policy.
+Company attitudes towards alcohol are another extremely important element to define for business travelers.
+Below, you'll find a breakdown of the essential things to clarify and add to a corporate alcohol policy.
 These apply to issues of both reimbursement and safe consumption alike.
-Making a corporate travel policy alcohol that’s clear to employees and leaves as little wiggle room as possible is best for avoiding unpleasant situations down the line.
+Crafting a corporate travel policy alcohol that's clear to employees and leaves as little wiggle room as possible is best for avoiding unpleasant situations down the line.

 - Allowing alcohol or not